 Hit "F" again and you are back to the menus.
 In this full screen mode, you have many editing choices available to you.

-Can I just say at this point that whilst the RAW editing process obviously gives less options than programs like Adobe Photoshop or Canon’s DPP software, if you are new to RAW editing, this is a great and affordable place to start learning about RAW, the results are pretty good too.
+The RAW editing process in later version of ACDSee Pro gives just about as many options as Adobe Photoshop.
+If you are new to RAW editing, this is a great and affordable place to start learning about RAW, the results are pretty good too.

-It will also allow you to work on the latest RAW files from, say, the Canon EOS5D or 1D MkII N without the need for any expensive upgrades…nice one.
+It will also allow you to work on the latest RAW files from the Canon EOS5D Mark IV or Panasonic GH5 without the need for any expensive upgrades.

 A simple double click on the image reveals even more features as you enter the management mode for your images.
 This area is fully customizable for each photographer as you can create a layout that suits your own individual workflow.

-Your layout is saved automatically and reloads each time you use ACDSee Pro Photo Editing Software, although making any changes is really quick and simple…again, speeding up your workflow process.
+Your layout is saved automatically and reloads each time you use ACDSee Pro Photo Editing Software.
+However, making any changes is really quick and simple...again, speeding up your workflow process.

 The management area can be made to host as little or as much information as you need.
-What you see in fig.2 above is my typical layout.
+What you see inthe image above is my typical layout.
 This shows;

 Ok!
-Let’s say, like me, you have 50 or more folders on your PC, full of unorganized stock photos and all dated “as and when” you shot the images (this works just as well for any images you have…weddings, family etc).
+Let's say, like me, you have 50 or more folders on your PC.
+They are full of unorganized stock photos and all dated "as and when" you shot the images.
+Note: This works just as well for any images you have...weddings, family etc.